miki151/keeperrl_wiki/Gameplay/RTS/Endless_Mode.md

 [MainPage](/keeperrl_wiki/ "wikilink")>>[Gameplay](/keeperrl_wiki/Gameplay "wikilink")>>[RTS](/keeperrl_wiki/RTS "wikilink")

 Introduction to Endless Mode
 ----------------------------

--   The endless mode is all about defending your dungeon against incoming waves of attackers, trying to survive for as long as possible.
+* Endless mode in the game is a form of survival mode, with the aim of surviving against waves of attackers for as long as possible.
--   Each wave will tend to be stronger than the last
+* The difficulty of each wave is balanced, even though they are randomized.
+Each wave will tend to be stronger than the last.
--   You get mana rewards for resisting each attack wave.
+* The player earns dungeon level experience rewards for successfully resisting each attack wave.
--   Attack waves are randomised but are balanced for similar difficulty in each game.
+* The game eventually stops generating waves after an extended period, and the player wins if they manage to survive until then.
--   Endless Mode has a separate highscore for longest survival.
+* Strategies for progressing in the mode include building an army of minions, capturing various enemy types, and managing the prison population.
--   It is still possible to take your minions adventuring in other map sectors on the master map (and there are big benefits to doing this).
+* In addition to defending your dungeon, you can also take your minions on adventuring missions to other map sectors for loot, experience, and prisoners.
--   The escapades you experience on other map sectors happen in a moment, so that you can return to defend your dungeon without having lost any time and without being attacked.
-Your dungeon score is frozen until you return to defend your main base map again.
-This allows you to interrupt the real time dungeon management with episodes of rogue-like gameplay.
-You can bring back loot, gain mana and gain prisoners from these dark deeds.
+* These missions occur in a moment, allowing you to interrupt real-time dungeon management with rogue-like gameplay.
+Your dungeon will not be attacked while you are away, however, losses sustained during these missions will also affect your abilty to defend you base.

 Phases in an Endless Mode game
 ------------------------------